We’ll send you our company updates and latest news. Subscribe for free by completing the form below.

 Summer School Programme by Immerse Education

 Clearly, then, studying HSPS, or a similar social sciences degree, can lead to positive prospects for future employability.
 Should prospective students wish to gain further insight into where a degree in HSPS and the social sciences can lead to, the Immerse Summer programme provides ample opportunity for this.
-Law, Politics and International Relations are all on offer, with bookings now open for the 2019 programme.
+Law, Politics and International Relations are all on offer, with bookings now open.